COVID-19 & Unclaimed Property Filing

 - Vermont – email TRE.UPCompliance@vermont.gov

-Finally, Vermont has waived their notarized signature requirement.
+Finally, Oklahoma and Vermont have waived their notarized signature requirement.
 Connecticut normally requires a cover sheet to be executed by a company officer, but if that is impossible, they will still accept the report at this time.
 The form can also be sent to CTHolderReport@ct.gov instead of being mailed in.